AjIndia77/teachingmyselfDevOps/Docker/que11.md

-# 11.Create an image from the above running container and push it into DockerHub as a public image.
+# 11.Create an image from the running container and push it into DockerHub as a public image.
 For this question you have to make sure You have a login id on DokerHub

 Or you can [create](https://hub.docker.com) one